The Rise And Fall Of World Of Beer

 Beer is one of those drinks that has way more depth and complexity than many people give it credit for.
 From the common misconceptions about light and dark beer to understanding the beers with the highest ABVs, there's much more to drinking and enjoying the beverage than meets the eye.
 Places like World of Beer were created precisely to celebrate what makes beer so interesting and unique.

 Although the company enjoyed great success for over a decade due to its impressive array of craft beers, the pandemic took its toll on company finances.
-As such, World of Beer has closed 14 locations in 2024 alone, leaving 33 remaining and the larger future of the chain uncertain.
+As such, World of Beer closed 14 locations in 2024 alone, leaving 33 taverns remaining.
+However, the future seems to be looking brighter for the chain.
+In December 2024, World of Beer came out of its Chapter 11 filing restructured and with plans to open several new locations a year through 2029, per Nation's Restaurant News.

 The history of World of Beer